rillonline/StarRunnerAdventures/r21kearsarge.md

 Josh shook his head.
 "I've been running everything I can think of," he said, "but I can't crack anything."

-"What about Posthumous Patty and Deniable Dan?"
+"What about Posthumous Patty and Dagger Dan?"
 I asked.
 "Can you get into their conversations?"

 "There isn't much there," Josh said.
 "Things like, meet you there, and